-This document is meant to provide a brief overview of drought risk issues.
-The key resources at the end of the document provide more in-depth country and sectoral analysis.
-The contents of this report do not necessarily reflect the views of World Bank, NDMC, CIWA or IWMI.
 The Integrated Drought Risk Management Framework highlights a three-pillar approach centered around interconnected, multi-disciplinary, multi-institutional activities.
 These are 1) Monitoring and early warning systems; 2) Vulnerability and impact assessment; 3) Mitigation, preparedness and response.
 This country's Drought Resilience Profile contains drought information based on these three pillars.
-South Africa's vulnerability and impact assessment capacity is categorized as medium.
+South Africa's vulnerability and impact assessment capacity is categorised as medium.
 Despite the many vulnerability and impact assessments that have been conducted in several sectors by different institutions, few integrate biophysical and socio-economic and historical dimensions, and also do not sufficiently interrogate the administrative role of institutional and other governance systems.
-South Africa's monitoring and early warning systems capacity is also categorized as medium.
-While several drought early warning systems are used, South Africa is constrained by limited coordination between institutions providing early warning system (EWS) services, limited context-specific EWS of a holistic early warning system.
-Similarly, South Africa's capacity in Pillar 3, mitigation, preparedness and response, is categorized as medium, due in large part to the need for improved coordination between different tiers of government, and the financial 'bailout' mentality, with little follow-through on proactive rather than reactive drought responses.
+South Africa's monitoring and early warning systems capacity is also categorised as medium.
+While several drought early warning systems are used, South Africa is constrained by limited coordination between institutions providing early warning system (EWS) services, limited context-specific EWS dissemination to next users and limited social indicators to form part of a holistic early warning system.
+Similarly, South Africa's capacity in Pillar 3, mitigation, preparedness and response, is categorised as medium, due in large part to the need for improved coordination between different tiers of government, and the financial 'bailout' mentality, with little follow-through on proactive rather than reactive drought responses.